Baruch Schick of Shklov: Early life (1744–1764)

 Baruch ben Jacob Schick was born in 1744 in the town of Shklov.
 His father served as the rabbi there.
 His uncle, Arye Leib Ginzberg was one of the foremost halakhists of his generation.
 In fact, much of Schick's family consisted of some of the great rabbinic scholars in Byelorussia.
 At a young age, he began to follow the path of his ancestors, and study the Talmud under his father's guidance.

 Later in 1760, Schick moved to the city of Minsk and joined the elite society of shivah keru'im, reserved for only the leaders of the community and scholars.
 There, he worked his way up the hierarchy of the society.
 Eventually in 1764, Schick was given ordination by the Rabbi Avraham ben David Katzenellenbogen.
 He later served as a dayan in Minsk.

 While he was in Minsk, he gained a desire for learning.

 Interest in the Sciences

 When Schick was a young boy, he developed a fascination of the sciences.
 According to his second written testimony written in Berlin, "When I was still in the home of my father, the famous rabbi and scholar, and we used to study together the Talmud with the commentaries of Rashi, Tosafot, and codes, day and night, my soul longed to lift up the crown of Israel, and to translate books into the Hebrew language on every discipline and science.
 But the vicissitudes of time overtook me, and these thoughts of mine came to an end...due to my dislocation from one home to another, and from one city to another."

+He was a defender of the importance of scientific knowledge and gives the biblical example of Joshua using geometry to divide up the tribes.

 After Schick moved to Minsk, he began to write Hebrew books on science.